bellopromise/1wa-workitems/README.md

   * Gets the report of work items with each value, total items and the processed items.
 - GET /work-items/report-pdf
   * Downloads the report of work items.

+## View And Download Report

+- Visit `http://localhost:8080/report.html` to view the report.
+- It also allows you to refresh and download the pdf of the report

 ## How to use Postman to queue the tool items